Pancho Villa (boxer): Death

 Villa returned to the United States to prepare for his next match, a non-title fight against Jimmy McLarnin scheduled for July 4, 1925, at Ewing Field in San Francisco.
 In the days leading to the fight, Villa's face became swollen due to an ulcerated tooth.
 According to contemporary newspaper accounts, on the morning of the fight, Villa went to a dentist to have the tooth extracted.
 Despite the pain and swelling, Villa insisted on going ahead with the fight with McLarnin.
 Villa ended up spending most of the fight using one hand to protect his afflicted face.
 Given these circumstances, Villa naturally lost, though he managed to stay the distance.
 It was to be Villa's last fight.

 Two or three days after the McLarnin fight, he had three more teeth extracted after an infection was discovered.
 Against his dentist's prescription of bed rest, Villa spent the next few days carousing with friends.
 His condition worsened, and by July 13, 1925, he had to be rushed to the hospital.
 It was discovered that the infection had spread to his throat, resulting in Ludwig's angina.
 Villa was rushed into surgery, but he lapsed into a coma while on the table and died the following day, July 14, 1925, 17 days before his 24th birthday.

 His remains were returned to Manila, and in August 1925, he was buried at Manila North Cemetery.

+On June 24, 2024, it was posted in Viva Filipinas Facebook account because his memorial grave seems to be rotting as time passes by.
+He is now renowned as the “forgotten champion” in the Philippines.